What Is a Visual Schedule?

 Introducing Visual Schedules

 When introducing visual schedules, it is important to provide access, login or have students log in to Positivity on a device or interactive whiteboard.
 Point out the change in visuals for each transition opportunity.
-Consider having a staff member present during each transition to prompt the student to begin the next activity as needed, fade the prompts as the student shows independence.
+Consider having a service provider present during each transition to prompt the student to begin the next activity as needed, fade the prompts as the student shows independence.
 You can add events as needed such as a reminder to clean up in between activities.

 If prompting is needed, stand behind the student and provide the minimum prompting necessary to assist the student in transitioning from one activity to the next.
 Standing behind the student allows the student to see themselves doing it rather than a staff member doing it for them.
 Use only necessary speech when transitioning as this will assist in achieving independence in schedule use (e.g., If a student is transitioning to the math area, the staff will say “Math” instead of “Johnny, look at your schedule.
 It says it is time for Math.
 What do we do when it says Math?”).
 Then assist the student in transitioning to the appropriate area and showing them where to put their technology so they will notice when the next event/activity pops up on the screen.
 Provide prompts as needed for student success.